 Below (and on the left tool bar) is a list of the types of data available about DCF's services and about the children and families we serve.

-Here you will find helpful information about the types of children involved with the Division of Child Protection and Permanency (formerly DYFS), including kids who are served in their birth parent's homes and those who had to be removed into an out-of-home placement.
+Here you will find helpful information about the types of children involved with Child Protection and Permanency, CP&P (formerly DYFS), including kids who are served in their birth parent's homes and those who had to be removed into an out-of-home placement.
 You will also find up-to-date information about our efforts to recruit new foster and adoptive families.

 Institutional Abuse (Updated through December 2012)